centreon/centreon-documentation/en/graph-views/install-ha.md

 ### Kernel network tuning

-In order to improve the cluster reliability, and since *Centreon MAP HA* only supports IPv4, we recommend to apply the following kernel settings all your Centreon MAP servers (including quorum device):
+In order to improve the cluster reliability, and since *Centreon-Map HA* only supports IPv4, we recommend to apply the following kernel settings all your Centreon-Map servers (including quorum device):

 ```bash
 cat >> /etc/sysctl.conf <<EOF